Class: Retailer::ProbeAutoSkipper

 return false if catalog_item.skip_url_checks?

-return false if recent_statuses.size < window
+return false if daily.size < window

 return false if non_success < failures_for(window)

-# catalog_item.rb:252) — and a plain `update!` would raise RecordInvalid on it
+# (validated at catalog_item.rb:252) — and a plain `update!` would raise

 Rails.logger.warn(

-"[ProbeAutoSkipper] Auto-skipped CatalogItem #{catalog_item.id} after " \
+"[ProbeAutoSkipper] Backing off CatalogItem #{catalog_item.id} for #{step.inspect} " \

 )